 “Done a bunch of this!I have found that just plain water is a good place to start with any photograph that is say 1930 or newer.
 Depending on what the customer says and what I see, we usually make a copy of the photo before we start the process, just in case we run into something bad.
 Soaking in plain water will work pretty well if the print has not been on the glass for a long time.
 Sometimes we get photos in where they have been on the glass for what appears to be decades or something and those can be a real problem.
 For those I add PhotoFlo to the water.
 Photoflo is a thick liquid you add to the final rinse when developing film.
 It breaks the waters surface tension on the film, and seems to help the water penetrate into the paper emulsion that is stuck to the glass.
 One would not want to use a hair dryer on one of these.
 It seems that getting a print wet, then having it stick to the glass and then dry is about the worst thing that can happen.
 These are much easier to do if the prints are still damp when you get them.
 Very often I let the print soak for hours and sometimes days.
 However you really have to watch them so they just don’t dissolve on you (remember the copy made before you started?)”

 COLD – Freeze the photo and glass.
 Take photo and glass out of the frame and wrap in some newspaper to protect it from damage.
-Place it in Freezer for an hour, wearing rubber gloves to protect hands in event glass breaks, remove photo and glass from the freezer, and open the paper, gently pull up on corner of photo, it should come away from glass.
+Place it in Freezer for an hour, wearing rubber gloves to protect hands in event glass breaks, remove photo and glass from the freezer, and open the paper, gently pull up on the corner of photo, it should come away from the glass.
 If it still doesn’t, use a credit card and insert card between glass and photo and pry, gently, very gently, to separate the two.
-Moisture got between glass and photo that’s why they are stuck together so freezing it make is no longer sticky.
+Moisture got between glass and photo that’s why they are stuck together so freezing it makes is no longer sticky.

 One thing to note is that every situation is different and what works for one person on one photo may not work for another.
 Personally, I would be comfortable using the hair dryer or the freezer method for amateurs and leave the wet process for the professionals that have experience in a dark room.